barth-lab/CAPSens_design/README.md

 ## 2. Flexible peptide docking and diversification

 The peptide is translated and rotated across the binding pocket to saturate all possible binding modes.
 From these initial positions, the peptide ligand is docked with all degrees of flexibility and receptor repacking allowed at the interface.
-Optionally, experimentally informed constraints can be applied in this step fto favor putative interfacial contacts.
+Optionally, experimentally informed constraints can be applied in this step to favor putative interfacial contacts.
 The top-scoring decoys are filtered and diversified to select many different peptide poses by position, shape, and orientation.
 200-220 unique peptide conformations are taken as inputs for the next step.

+The constraint sets used for CXCR4:CXCL12 modeling are in `demo/1_receptor-peptide_modeling/1_peptide_docking/input` and can be added as a command line argument to the flexpepdock run script.

 The `pep_grid.py` script generates inputs for flexible peptide docking by translating and rotating the peptide across the receptor binding pocket.
 You will probably want to adjust parameters for your particular system.